 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 There is an 8km “Wasa Lions Way” paved path and secondary road trail around the lake that accommodates cyclists and pedestrians.
 A self guided mountain bike loop takes you from Wasa Lake to Lazy Lake.

 The “Lazy Lake Bike Loop” is a 33km ride which takes you up Wolf Creek Road to Lazy Lake and back to Wasa Lake on Lazy Lake Road.
 Mountain bikes are recommended.

 A Children’s bike park is located within the campground at the south end, near site 89, for the use and enjoyment of families staying in the campground.

-For details on e-biking within Wasa Lake Provincial Park, see the e-biking section below.
+For details on e-biking within Wasa Lake Park, see the e-biking section.

 Wasa Lake provides waterskiing opportunities.
 Waterskiiers are not allowed in the buoyed swimming areas of the lake but a skier’s beach is accessed via the Horseshoe day-use areas.